$8 for Members (not a member?)

 In 2018, Sorkin premiered his Broadway stage adaptation of Harper Lee’s iconic American novel TO KILL A MOCKINGBIRD.
 The production currently holds the title of the highest grossing American play in Broadway history.
 His newest film The TRIAL OF THE CHICAGO 7 is available on Netflix beginning October 16.
 Montclair Film is proud to honor Aaron Sorkin with our 2020 Filmmaker Tribute.

 Closed captions are available for this conversation.
-For a full list of captioned programs, please click here.

 This Program is Part of The Storyteller Series,

 Presented in Partnership With